January Food Waste Rescue

 (Not-necessarily healthy) ways to use up all the healthy food you bought with great intention at the start of January…

-We all did it.
-Hit the supermarkets with gusto last week choosing all “the right” foods that may have gone missing from our diet over Christmas.
-Although apparently some people succeed in eating cold salads and their 5-a-day in January, for most of us… it just doesn’t happen.
+We’ve all done it.
+We’ve taken our good intentions for the new year and hit the supermarkets with gusto, choosing all “the right” foods that may have gone missing from our diet over Christmas.
+Apparently, some people succeed in eating cold salads and their 5-a-day in January, but for many of us… it just doesn’t quite go to plan.

-If you have a fridge half-full of food for the new you – that’s looking even less appealing now than it did last week – we’re here to help.
-Here’s is a list of some common January health-kick foods with ideas on how to use them up.
+If you have a fridge half-full of food for the new you that you’re not quite sure what to do with now, we’re here to help.
+Here’s is a list of some common January health-kick foods with some inspiration on how to use them up in a healthy (or not so healthy!) way.

 Try the Odlum’s recipe for an indulgent way to eat Ireland’s favourite fruit.